elastic/kibana/x-pack/plugins/fleet/server/saved_objects/bump_agent_policies.md

 ## Package policy SO changes

-Similarly, package policy SO changes are not automatically trigger a redeploy of agent policies using them.
+Similarly, package policy SO changes do not automatically trigger a redeploy of agent policies using them.
 To trigger an agent policy bump using package policies, add a new model version to the package policy SO type with `bump_agent_policy_revision: true`.

 ```
    '2': {